FortinetCloudCSE/azure-202-advanced/content/1_Chapter-One/_index.md

 {{< figure src="images/1_1-az-vwan-single-hub-ra.PNG" >}}

 - **Expand the architecture with deployment of a second vWAN hub, a VNET, and routing.
-Network traffic between the hubs will be managed through the FortiGate NVAs**
+Network traffic between the hubs will be managed through the FortiGate NVAs**{{< figure src="/images/1_1-az-vwan-second-hub-ra.PNG" >}}
-{{< figure src="images/1_1-az-vwan-second-hub-ra.PNG" >}}

 **Continue to Chapter 2 - Azure Virtual WAN Concepts**